DimKaisaris/Web-Scraping-with-Python/README.md

 A CSV file exported from the SQLite database, used for data visualization in Tableau.

 ## SQLite
-The data was last updated on 19/1/2022.
-Take a look at the result as created automatic in Sqlite after I ran my python code!
+The data was last updated on January 19, 2022.
+Here's a look at the resulting tables created automatically in SQLite after running the Python script.

 ![shot35](images/Screenshot_35.png)